intel/inference-model-manager/docs/platform_user_guide.md

 ### Uploading AI model

-Management API is exposing a set of endpoints which enable uploading AI models to MinIo storage using multipart transfer.
+Management API is exposing a set of endpoints which enable uploading AI models to Minio storage using multipart transfer.
 It makes the upload operation reliable and fast even for big model files.

-Management API is managing the model versions the same way like TensorFlow Serving does.
+Management API manages model versions the same way like TensorFlow Serving does.
-Each model name can have a list of versions are needs to be represented by a positive integer number.
+Each model can have a list of versions represented by a positive integer number.
-In the MinIo it forms a structure of folders like in the example below:
+In the Minio it forms a structure of folders like in the example below:
 ```
 bucket_name
     model_name1